-Longview, Texas offers the perfect mix of friendly small-town charm and first-class events and attractions you might expect to find in the big city.
-From ballets and symphonies to a dynamic theater scene, Longview's cultural pedigree is second to none.
+offers the perfect mix of friendly small-town charm and first-class events and attractions you might expect to find in the big city.
+From ballets and symphonies to a dynamic theater scene, Longview's Cultural Arts District is second to none.
 But that doesn't mean residents have forgotten their roots.
-Like any Southern town worth its salt, Longview celebrates its heritage of blues music, rodeos, high school football, and food.
+Like any Southern town worth its salt, Longview celebrates its heritage of music, rodeos, high school football, and food.
+Longview, Texas

-Visitors can experience the city's rich history by visiting any of a number of terrific museums in Longview, such as the East Texas Oil Museum and the Longview Museum of Fine Arts.
+Visitors can experience the city's rich history by visiting any of a number of terrific museums in Longview, such as the hands-on learning environment at Longview World of Wonders, or the world-class art exhibits at Longview Museum of Fine Arts.
 Or, for something a little more fast-paced, catch a Longview Lobos high school football game or start one up with friends at one of Longview's many parks.
 Though the weather is generally mild throughout the year, a quick swim or a frolic in one of the public splash pads are great ways to cool down in the summer heat.

-Visit today and discover all that Longview has to offer!
+Visit our new downtown Visitor Center and Marketplace today and discover all that Longview has to offer!